 EDI is a flat-file technology or format used by businesses or trading partners in different organizations to securely share business transactions, information, or files.
 The EDI X12 format is based on ASC, Accredited Standards Committee, and X12 standards.
 After the documents are prepared according to ASC X12 data standards, they are translated into a common language used by organizations and sent through a point-to-point secure EDI connection.
 The protocols used for this format include FTP, API-based systems, such as AS4, web-based via AS2, etc. This standard was further segregated into sub-standards or formats for easier and quicker information exchange.
 Additionally, every industry vertical was leveraged to use ANSI X12 with a dedicated format to transmit a specific data type.
 Such as for healthcare, below are a few formats that were regulated to follow –

 - EDI 835 – Healthcare Claim Payment/Advice

 - EDI 270/271 – Healthcare Eligibility, Coverage or Benefit and Information Response

 - EDI 278 – Healthcare Services Review – Request for Review and Response

 - EDI 820 – Payroll Deducted and Other Group Premium Payment for Insurance Products

-Apart from businesses that use X12 to send and receive EDI documents and files, such as invoices, purchase orders, and more, this EDI solution is also used across various industries, which include insurance, healthcare, e-commerce for audit trails.
-It ensures security along with features, such as automation, cost-saving, and time-effectiveness.
-Moreover, it offers a common language to exchange information between two or more organizations and mitigates risks associated with paper-based and email data transmission.
+Apart from businesses that use X12 to send and receive EDI documents and files, such as invoices, purchase orders, and more, this EDI solution is also used across various industries, which include insurance, healthcare, and e-commerce for audit trails.
+It ensures security and features such as automation, cost-saving, and time-effectiveness.
+Moreover, it offers a common language for exchanging information between two or more organizations and mitigates risks associated with paper-based and email data transmission.